Lauren Laverne: Early life and education

-Born Lauren Gofton, she was brought up in Sunderland, Tyne and Wear, in a large family.
+Born Lauren Cecelia Gofton on 28 April 1978, she was brought up in Barnes, Sunderland, with her brother.
 Her father was one of nine and her mother was one of six.
 One grandfather had been a shipbuilder, the other a coalminer.
-Her father, Dr Leslie Gofton, was a sociology lecturer at Newcastle University, and her mother was a teacher.
-She first attended St. Mary's Roman Catholic Primary School in 1982, where she befriended Marie Nixon, later to become a fellow Kenickie guitarist, and then St. Anthony's Girls' Catholic School between 1989 and 1994, where she and Nixon met Emma Jackson.
+Her father, Leslie Gofton, was a sociology lecturer at Newcastle University, and her mother was a teacher.
+The family lived on Dunelm South, the A690.

+She first attended St Mary's Roman Catholic Primary School in 1982, where she befriended Marie Nixon, later to become a fellow Kenickie guitarist, and then St Anthony's Girls' Catholic School between 1989 and 1994, where she and Nixon met Emma Jackson.
 Laverne went on to study at City of Sunderland College from 1994 to 1996.

 Career

 During her time at college, Laverne, Nixon and Jackson, then all aged sixteen, formed Kenickie with Laverne's brother Peter, taking the stage names Lauren Laverne (originally Lauren Le Laverne), Marie du Santiago, Emmy-Kate Montrose and Johnny X (originally just X).
 Initially affiliated to the Slampt label and the local punk scene, the band later signed with EMI.
 In all, Kenickie achieved four top-40 hit singles and a top-10 hit album.

-Laverne, Du Santiago and Montrose became as known for their funny and acerbic onstage banter and interview style as for their music, making all three of them popular contestants on comedy panel shows such as Never Mind the Buzzcocks.
+Laverne, Du Santiago and Montrose became contestants on comedy panel shows such as Never Mind the Buzzcocks.
 Laverne would later appear on Have I Got News for You.

-In 2000, she brought out a solo EP, Take These Flowers Away, contributed a version of "In the Bleak Midwinter" to Xfm London's It's a Cool, Cool Christmas album, played at the Reading Festival, and made the top 20 for the only time in her singing career as vocalist on "Don't Falter" by Mint Royale.
+In 2000 she released a solo EP, Take These Flowers Away, contributed a version of "In the Bleak Midwinter" to Xfm London's It's a Cool, Cool Christmas album, played at the Reading Festival, and made the top 20 for the only time in her singing career as vocalist on "Don't Falter" by Mint Royale.
 She was also working on a solo album at this time, but this was permanently put on hold by the collapse of Deceptive Records.

 She subsequently provided guest vocals on the Divine Comedy's 2004 single "Come Home Billy Bird".